Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 director to the median remuneration of the employees of the Company for the financial year is annexed herewith

-the Board has carried out an annual performance evaluation of its own performance, the Director individually as
+Board has carried out an annual performance evaluation of its own performance, the Directors individually as well

-Directors, Committees, and other individual Directors, which includes criteria for performance evaluation of the
+Committees, and other individual Directors, which includes criteria for performance evaluation of the Non-Executive

-Non-Executive Directors and Executive Director.
+Directors and Executive Directors as well.
 The said policy is available on the website of the Company as

 Pursuant to the provisions of the Companies Act, 2013, and SEBI LODR Regulations, a separate meeting of

-Independent Director was held on February 10, 2025 wherein the Independent Directors has carried out an
+Independent Director was held on February 13, 2026 wherein the Independent Directors has carried out an annual

-annual evaluation of its performance and that of its Board and Committees as well as the performance of the
+evaluation of its performance and that of its Board and Committees as well as the performance of the Directors

-Directors including the Chairman and Whole-Time Director individually.
-A structured questionnaire covering
+including the Chairman and Whole-Time Director individually.
+A structured questionnaire covering various aspects

-various aspects of the Board’s functioning such as adequacy of the composition of the Board and its Committees,
+of the Board’s functioning such as adequacy of the composition of the Board and its Committees, Board culture,

-Board culture, execution and performance of specific duties, obligations and governance was circulated and
+execution and performance of specific duties, obligations and governance was circulated and feedback was sought

 The Company has received declaration from all the Independent Directors under Section 149(7) of the Companies

-Act, 2013 and Regulation 25(8) of SEBI LODR Regulations in respect of meeting the criteria of independence
+Act, 2013 and Regulation 25(8) of SEBI LODR Regulations with respect to meeting the criteria of independence

 provided under Section 149(6) of the Companies Act, 2013 and clause (b) of sub-regulation (1) of the Regulation

-your Directors make the following statements in terms of Section 134 (3) (c) of the Companies Act, 2013.
+Directors make the following statements in terms of Section 134 (3) (c) of the Companies Act, 2013:

-• that the accounting policies as mentioned in Note No.2 to the financial statements have been selected and
+• that the accounting policies as mentioned in the financial statements have been selected and applied

 • that proper and sufficient care has been taken for the maintenance of adequate accounting records in